 - Should corrupt cops see justice?
 Yes, of course.

 - Is every black man that’s been killed by a LEO, innocent?
 Not even close.

 Honestly, I think that’s my largest issue with the “Black Lives Matter” message.
 It ignores the fact that many of the people affected are far from innocent.
 And if you dare state that “All Lives Matter” (you know, because they do), you’re labeled as a racist simply ignoring the black community.
 But I digress.

 Besides all that, let’s take a minute to think about the overall message being sent to the younger audience...

 Do you really think these 8 year old kids know what they’re protesting or why?
 Of course not!
 I can hardly get my 8 year old to spell “oppression”, much less understand the deep complexities surrounding racial inequality on a national level.

-These poor kids are blindly following and rapidly losing respect for the great Nation that provides the very opportunity they’re using to protest.
-For those following at home, this is called an oxymoron.
+These poor kids are blindly following and rapidly losing respect for the great Nation that provides the very opportunity they’re using to protest!

-Growing up is confusing enough, without some sycophantic adults preaching that white people hate you and you should disrespect our nation by burn its flag.
+Growing up is confusing enough, without some sycophantic adults preaching that white people hate you and you should disrespect our nation by burning or turning your back on its flag.
 I think there’s a word for that somewhere…

 But what does this all mean?